 - The grain of a steak is the direction of its muscle fibers.

-- Cutting against the grain means you're slicing across those fibers, resulting in a more tender piece of meat.
+- When you cut steak against the grain, it means you're slicing across those fibers, resulting in a more tender piece of meat.

 - Aging, resting, and adding butter to a steak can also improve its tenderness.